HumeyraBali/MoonlightSurvivors/README.md

 ## How to Play
 [Play the game on Unity Play](https://play.unity.com/en/games/b6ba703a-7afd-4f93-a751-d51ed4e44cca/moonlight-survivors-demo)

-- Movement: Use the arrow keys or A and D to move left and right.
+- Movement: Use the arrow keys or WASD.
 - Destroy chests for a chance to gain health.
 - Collect diamonds dropped by enemies to gain extra experience.
 You will also gain experience when you kill an enemy.
 - Choose a new weapon or update your weapon damage or attack speed when you level up.